-Evidence on palliative care provided outside the hospital or nursing care facility setting was gathered from the year 2000 to the present, reflecting the timeline and evolution of palliative care in these settings.
+Evidence on palliative care provided outside the hospital or nursing care facility setting was gathered from the year 2000 through November 2015, reflecting the timeline and evolution of palliative care in these settings.

 Evidence on intervention effectiveness was limited to higher quality randomized clinical trials or comparative cohort studies, of any duration.